getgrav/grav-learn/pages/09.webservers-hosting/03.paas/04.azure/docs.md

 + You will be asked for credentials to your GitHub account and then presented with options about which repository and branch to pull from, select the options relevant for you

-+ Azure will now start to pull your code from GitHub, within a few minutes your site should be live
++ *Azure will now start to pull your code from GitHub, within a few minutes your site should be live*

+##Additional Information

 ### Custom Domain